ppetoumenos/comp26020-problems/CPP_W2-Generic/03-vector/README.md

 ![](picture.svg)

-Rewrite this program to use `vector`s rather than C-style arrays for `array1`, `array2` and `result_array`.
+Rewrite this program to use `std::vector`s rather than C-style arrays for `array1`, `array2` and `result_array`.
 Your program should:

 - Have no calls to `malloc`/`free`